philip860/oracle_automation/README.md

 # philip860.oracle — Ansible Oracle Module with SSL/TLS Support

-This custom Ansible module allows secure interaction with Oracle databases using the `python-oracledb` library.
+This custom Ansible module allows secure interdb_action with Oracle databases using the `python-oracledb` library.
 It supports connecting via **TCPS (SSL/TLS)** using **Oracle Wallet**, and is ideal for environments requiring encrypted Oracle access.

 ---